More black, Asian and minority ethnic (BAME) people are choosing careers in construction and succeeding.

 The same companies become more attractive to clients and more competitive too, because their customer base is better represented.

 Their workforces can draw on more experiences and wider perspectives, to generate better ideas and progress more quickly.

-It will call for repairs to the so-called ‘leaky pipeline’, in which a significant number of BME people don’t make the transition from training to work.
+It will call for repairs to the so-called ‘leaky pipeline’, in which a significant number of BAME people don’t make the transition from training to work.
 The phenomenon suggests that they are encountering barriers to employment or dropping out because their prospects aren’t sufficiently attractive.

-Many companies are already taking positive action, have robust equality and diversity policies, and schemes in place to support BME staff.
+Many companies are already taking positive action, have robust equality and diversity policies, and schemes in place to support BAME staff.
 Others have accelerated training programmes, and offer dedicated management and leadership courses to individuals who show potential.

 For example, the dramatic lines and curves of the London Aquatics Centre, built for the 2012 Olympics, were the brainchild of Zaha Hadid, the British Iraqi-born architect, and her team, who have designed some of the most celebrated public buildings across the globe.

 They were also responsible for Glasgow’s Riverside Museum, which opened in 2011 to great acclaim.
 It won the 2013 European Museum of the Year Award and attracts well over a million visitors every year, making it one of the most popular attractions in Scotland.